rin67630/Soft-Power-MPPT/Hardware/Sourcing.md

 # Sourcing

 this file is given for convenience.
 I am not affiliated in any way with AliExpress, and do not even recommend them, but they have enough choice to be able to sell almost anything I have been using.
+Many items sell by quantities.
+If you are not tnkering a lot, you are probably better off buying locally just what you need.

 Prototyping boards: https://www.aliexpress.com/item/32588853051.html
 Screw terminals: https://www.aliexpress.com/item/32807534570.html and https://www.aliexpress.com/item/1005001725925575.html